spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 5. Expand the **Settings** Menu.

-6. To enable disk backup you need to change the following configrations in the **Advanced Config** section.
+6. To enable disk backup you need to change the following configurations in the **Advanced Config** section.

     - Set `syncer.extraArgs.rewrite-host-paths` to `true`
     ```yaml